The Roman monuments of Fréjus as a city walk

 Soon after, we come to the north park gate and we cross Rue Gustave Bret.

 Now there is the possibility to look down to the Roman theatre.
-If we now walk down the street to the right, after about 100 meters there is a fence through which one can see the remains of the ancient theatre.
+If we now walk down the street to the right, after about 100 metres there is a fence through which one can see the remains of the ancient theatre.
 Only the retaining walls of the original rows of seats are still standing.
 The condition of the ancient brick building is no better than that of the amphitheatre and here a new metal superstructure was achieved.
 It is therefore not expedient to go further to the entrance (bottom left), you don't see much more there.
 We then have to go back up to where we crossed the Rue Gustave Bret after the park.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.